fmerg/pymerkle/docs/target/source/proof.rst

       }
   }

-Note that body contains the path of hashes and the included commitment, while the header contains the parameters which are required for configuring the hashing machinery during verification.
+The body contains the path of hashes along with the incuded commitment, while metadata carries the inforation required for configuring the verification hashing machinery.
 Deserialization for retrieving the verifiable proof object proceeds as follows:

 .. code-block:: python